pe-day-oslo-2024-10-09/workshop/README.md

   ```

 > [!NOTE]
-> This is all the setup done!
-Now we can get o with the workshop.
-We will run things through step buy step so you can follow along easily!
+> Setup is done!
+Now we can get on with the workshop.
+We will run things through step-by-step so you can follow along easily.

-## Connecting the EKS cluster to Humanitec
+## 01 - Connecting the EKS cluster to Humanitec

 To do this, we will use the Humanitec Setup Wizard.
 It will ask you a series of questions and then configure access and register the EKS cluster with the Platform Orchestrator.